the-mysh/python-tutorials/README.md

 # CS1028 Python tutorials
 This repository contains solutions to some of the tutorial questions for CS1028 course at the University of Aberdeen, fall 2019/20.
-The tutorial questions have been prepared by the lecturer, dr Robert Duncan.
+The tutorial questions have been prepared by the lecturers, dr Robert Duncan and dr Daniel Vogel.

 It also provides code samples with extensive explanations.
 These concern some of the basic concepts in Python and programming in general.